 Please Comment and Subscribe

 I invite you to subscribe to my newsletter using the sign-up form provided at the upper right corner of this web page.
-As a subscriber you will receive regular email announcements of new essays that I publish or popular essays that i have previously published.
-In these essays you will have the opportunity to share comments and ideas about a topic.
+As a subscriber you will receive twice-monthly announcements of new blogs that I post.
 Your security is important to me.
 Please know that your email address is never distributed to anyone.